On this page

 Fees, limits and DCC

 ATM fees and withdrawal limits are the part everyone wants a magic answer for.
-There is no magic answer because your home bank, card network, Indonesian bank, machine type and currency-conversion choice can all affect the result.
+There is no single magic answer because your home bank, card network, Indonesian bank, machine type and currency-conversion choice can all affect the result.

 If the ATM offers to charge you in your home currency, read the rate and fees before accepting.
 In many cases, withdrawing in rupiah and letting your own card network or bank handle conversion can be better value.
 Your own card terms still matter.